xiaofeizhang19/bookmark_manager/README.md

 As a user,
 So that I can revisit a web page,
 I'd like to save a list of web page's addresses.

+As a user,
+So that I can look at my favourite page again,
+I'd like to add a bookmark to my bookmark manager.
 ```
 ![User Story 1](public/User story 1.png)

 Instruction
 -----